c++ - difference between template parameters typename vs non typenames? -

 code sample 1:

-i not understand why sample 1 compiles! see it's same problem. instead of having second template parameter typename
+i not understand why sample 1 compiles! see it's same problem. instead of having second template parameter typename, it's enum instead of typename time.

 can explain please?